GetPageSpeed/nginx-extras-docs/docs/index.md

 An update is just a `yum update` that takes seconds and no downtime whatsoever.

-We currently support all major RPM-based distros, including CentOS/RHEL, as well as Amazon Linux and latest Fedora Linux.
+We currently support all major RPM-based distros, including CentOS/RHEL, as well as Amazon Linux and the latest Fedora Linux.

-All RHEL derivatives like Oracle Linux, AlmaLinux and Rocky Linux are supported as well.
+All RHEL derivatives like Oracle Linux, AlmaLinux, and Rocky Linux are supported as well.

 Due to the extensive nature of our collection, it's easy to get lost in all the goodies and new NGINX directives.

-This documentation mini-site brings you each module's installation instructions and added directives in a single place.
+This documentation site brings you each module's installation instructions and added directives in a single place.

 ## Getting started